syrusakbary/pyjade/README.md

 NOTE
 ----
-This package is completely rewritten in the 1.X version for be an exact port of Jade, so may be some backwards incompatibilities.
+This package is **completely rewritten in the 1.X version** for be an exact port of Jade, so may be some *backwards incompatibilities*.

 ********************************************************************